covenantproject/cov-healthpro-webui/README.md

 This is the web interface/dashboard for health professionals for Covenant.

-Note that ranslations of mobile application user interface into multiple languages are in the cov-translate repo.
+Note that translations of mobile application user interface into multiple languages are in the cov-translate repo.

 Website: https://covn.org